baonguyen96/Byzantine/README.md

 1. Go to [Scripts](./Scripts) directory using PowerShell
 2. Run `./Build-Local.ps1` to build the entire project
+3. Run `./Reset-Local-Server.ps1` to reset all directories of all servers
-3. Run `./Start-Local-Server.ps1` to start all (3) server instances
+4. Run `./Start-Local-Server.ps1` to start all (3) server instances
-4. Run `./Start-Local-Client.ps1` to start all (5) client instances
+5. Run `./Start-Local-Client.ps1` to start all (5) client instances

 ## Project Documentation